The Orion StarMax 90 TableTop telescope is an interesting setup indeed.

 Mak-Cass scopes incorporate a meniscus corrector lens.
 It’s much thicker than an SCT’s corrector lens and is why Mak-Cass scopes are typically smaller in aperture.
 The secondary mirror is smaller in a Mak-Cass versus an SCT.
 There are some limitations to a Mak-Cass such as the smaller FOV and longer cool-down time.
 But, benefits that include closed optics, almost no chromatic aberration, good contrast, excellent correction of spherical aberration, a shorter, lighter tube, and low price may outweigh any drawbacks that an amateur may have.

-One of the attractive features of the StarMax 90 is its tabletop mount.
-I say it’s a Dobsonian-style mount because it has the single fork arm mount that you would normally see with a tabletop Dosonian.
+I think one of the attractive features of the StarMax 90 is its tabletop mount.
+I say it’s a Dobsonian-style mount because it has the single fork arm mount that you would normally see with a tabletop Dobsonian.
 It lacks slow motion controls which may make for fine adjustments somewhat difficult, so observing at high power for planetary features will take some practice.

 The mount has a ¼” thread at the base that allows for attaching to a field camera tripod.
 This is a convenient feature if you didn’t want to use or haul a table to a remote site.
 If you wanted to use a different mount altogether, the OTA has a Vixen dovetail bar that is compatible with many modern mounts, obviously, ones that receive a Vixen dovetail.